shamspias/predict-disease-based-on-symptoms/README.md

 Dataset collect from a study published in Nature Communications, researchers XueZhong Zhou, et al., have constructed a human symptoms-disease network (HSDN) link:https://www.nature.com/articles/ncomms5212

+There disease_model.py can be use as module to predict disease based on symptoms.
+It can use on Djnago Flask or any python based frameworks.